fxdxdex/howto/index.md

 -Entry Price
 -Liquidation Price - Price at which liquidation protocol would close the position if the (collateral + trading fee + borrow fees) < 0.

-In case a user is going for Limit Order, he/she need to put their desired Entry Price.
+In case a user is going for Limit Order, he/she need to put their desired Entry Price as well.

+!(limitlong)[/limitlong.JPG]

 ```markdown